TIBCOSoftware/loglmi-appender/README.md

 ## Use LogLogic appenders with Log4j 2 (2.x)

-Adding xxx.jar in the classpath of your application.
+Adding lmi-logging-1.0.jar in the classpath of your application.

 ### Configuration